 Old Westbury is an extremely ethnically-diverse village.
 The people who call Old Westbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Westbury residents report their race to be White, followed by Asian.
 Important ancestries of people in Old Westbury include Russian, Polish, German, and Irish.

 The most common language spoken in Old Westbury is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Chinese and Spanish.